oguzhanogreden/dotfiles/README.md

 Organised by [`rcm`](https://thoughtbot.github.io/rcm/).

+## Requirements

+- zsh, ohmyzsh
+- vim, vundle

 ## Setup Reminder:

-- Install zsh.
 - If you'll use `conda`, you'll need to be careful around `conda init zsh` since it will try to write to `~/.zshrc`.
 While `rcm` will take care of symlinks, you don't know how symlinks work ;)
+- At the moment my work credentials are stored in plain text, therefore not secure.
+To prevent disaster, `~/.zshrc` sources a `~/.sh_variables`.
+You need to create this manually.

 ## Usage Reminder

 rcm is really well documented.